 Our discussion and analysis of the business and subsequent discussion of financial conditions may contain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 Statements that are not historical in nature, including statements about beliefs and expectations, are forward-looking statements.
 Words such as "may," "will," "should," "estimates," "predicts," "believes," "anticipates," "plans," "expects," "intends" and similar expressions are intended to identify these forward-looking statements, but are not the exclusive means of identifying such statements.
-Such statements are based on currently available operating, financial and competitive information and are subject to various risks and uncertainties as described in greater detail in our "Risk Factors" on page 12 to this Quarterly Report, many of which are beyond our control.
+Such statements are based on currently available operating, financial and competitive information and are subject to various risks and uncertainties as described in greater detail in our "Risk Factors" on page 15 to this Quarterly Report, many of which are beyond our control.
 You are cautioned that these forward-looking statements reflect management's estimates only as of the date hereof, and we assume no obligation to update these statements, even if new information becomes available or other events occur in the future.
-Although we believe the expectations reflected in these forward-looking statements are reasonable, such expressed in or implied by such statements depending on a variety of factors, including, but not limited to those set forth in our filings with the SEC.
+Although we believe the expectations reflected in these forward-looking statements are reasonable, such expectations cannot guarantee future results, levels of activity, performance or achievements.
+Actual future results, events and trends may differ materially from those expressed in or implied by such statements depending on a variety of factors, including, but not limited to those set forth in our filings with the SEC.
 Specifically, and not in limitation of these factors, we may alter our plans, strategies, objectives or business.